portworx/px-docs/scheduler/kubernetes/uninstall.md

 * Removes directories `/etc/pwx` and `/opt/pwx` from all nodes.
 * Removes Portworx fingerprint data from all the storage devices used by Portworx.
 It also removes all the volume data from the storage devices.
 * Delete all Portworx Kubernetes spec objects.

+Before running the above wipe job, ensure that the Portworx spec is applied on your cluster.

 ### Portworx 1.2